-Austria shares a big part of the Eastern Alps with Switzerland and Liechtenstein, as well as parts of southern Germany, northern Italy and Slovenia.
+Austria shares a big part of the Eastern Alps with Switzerland and Liechtenstein.
+Some parts of southern Germany, northern Italy and Slovenia.
 The highest mountain in the Eastern Alps is Piz Bernina (4,049 m) in Switzerland.
-With the exception of other peaks in the Bernina range, the next highest mountains are the Ortler (3,905 m) in Italy/South Tyrol and the Großglockner (3,798 m) in Austria.
+With the exception of other peaks in the Bernina range.
+The next highest mountains are the Ortler (3,905 m) in Italy/South Tyrol and the Großglockner (3,798 m) in Austria.

 Over the past several decades, Austria has made a massive investment in bicycle paths.
-Today, there are roughly 10,000 km (6,213 miles) of marked bicycle trails throughout the country, and the Austrian Federal Railways makes it easy to ride from place to place without backtracking.
+Today, there are roughly 10,000 km (6,213 miles) of marked bicycle trails throughout the country.
+The Austrian Federal Railways makes it easy to ride from place to place without backtracking.

 Austria’s most famous biking trail is the Tauern Biking Path, in the state of Salzburgerland.
 It starts at the base of the Tauern mountain range, near the Krimml Waterfalls, at an elevation of 1,036 meters (3,400 feet).
 The trail ends 161 km (100 miles) and 610 vertical meters (2,000 feet) lower in the city of Salzburg.